tamino-martinius/meteor-smart-form/README.md

 ## Public API

-For the full public API available on the `AutoForm` object, refer to the [API documentation](https://github.com/aldeed/meteor-autoform/blob/master/api.md).
+For the full public API available on the `AutoForm` object, refer to the [API documentation](https://github.com/tamino-martinius/meteor-smart-form/blob/master/api.md).

-## Non-Collection Forms
+## Non-Model Forms

-If you want to use an AutoForm for a form that does not relate to a collection (like a simple contact form that sends an e-mail), or for a form that relates to a collection that is schemaless (for example, Meteor.users()), you can do that.
+If you want to use an AutoForm for a form that does not relate to a model (like a simple contact form that sends an e-mail), or for a form that relates to a collection that is schemaless (for example, Meteor.users()), you can do that.